AnishaVardh/CourseraTEST/README.md

-Find my hotel web page in gh-pages
+Find my hotel web page in gh-pages and some basic HTML,CSS, JS coding